Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Equivariant normal -test configurations

 It is direct to see that $(\mathbf{\Lambda},m)\in\hat{\mathfrak h}_0$.
 Hence the Lie algebra $\hat{\mathfrak h}_0$ of $\hat H_0$ is

 which is understood as a Lie sub-algebra in $\mathfrak g\oplus\mathfrak g\oplus\mathbb C$. \eqref{Lie-H0-app} then follows directly from the above relation. \end{proof}

-It is also direct to see that $H_0$ is spherical by \eqref{Lie-H0-app}.
-In fact, we can show that $H_0$ is even horosymmetry in the sense of \cite[Definition 2.1]{Del4}. \begin{prop} The homogenous space $\hat G/H_0$ is horosymmetry.
+By the above Proposition we can show that $H_0$ is even horosymmetric in the sense of \cite[Definition 2.1]{Del4}. \begin{coro} Under the assumption of Proposition \ref{H0}, the homogenous space $\hat G/H_0$ is horosymmetric.
 Its anticanonical line bundle has isotropic character